 - San Juan de Los Reyes

 The third-largest city in Andalusia, Córdoba, has a lot to offer.
 Formerly known as one of the largest cities in the world, today, it is almost an insider tip.
-From the times of Murian rule, many Arab influences are still recognizable.
+Since Murian rule, many Arab influences have still been recognizable.
 But maybe this is precisely what makes this Andalusian city so unique.

-Particularly striking is this peculiarity of the city through the Mezquita-Catedral, a former mosque that has been rebuilt into a cathedral.
+This peculiarity of the city is particularly striking through the Mezquita-Catedral, a former mosque that has been rebuilt into a cathedral.

 Things you shouldn’t miss in Córdoba